 3 Considerations Before Forming a Limited Partnership in Commercial Real Estate

-There are various factors to take into account before forming a limited partnership.
+There are various factors to take into account before forming a limited partnership, similar to when forming a general partnership.
 The terms between the general and limited partners are always agreed upon upfront, usually with a contract, in which limited partners agree to maintaining the partnership for a minimum number of years.

 1. Make sure to agree on all terms and timelines upfront